Mahdi-Kriaa/Stock_Price_Forecasting/README.md

 Deponding on all the scores, the ARIMA model had the better performance.

-## Recommendations
+## Recommandations

-- The use of the ARIMA model to forecast the daily stock price is reliable for an horizon of 7 days and an error tolerance of 5$
+- The use of the ARIMA model to forecast the daily stock price is reliable for an horizon of 7 days and an error tolerance of 5$.
-- Regardless the prformance of this model, It is important to take in consideration any events that can affect the stock price such a pandemic or economic crisis, befor tking any decision
+- Regardless the prformance of this model, It is important to take in consideration any events that can affect the stock price such a pandemic or economic crisis, befor taking any decision.

+## Limitations & Next Steps
+for an horizon of more than 7 days the model could not be very reliable so to improve its performance for a higher horizons we can add other features like economic indicators and try to combine different models.